-Access: Maintain the records in a usable format and keep up-to-date materials needed to access them, including indexes and other documentation.
+Access: maintain the records in a usable format that keep up-to-date materials needed to access them, including indexes and other documentation.

 Backups: Maintain backup copies of records and all materials required to access them in an off-site, preferably geographically different, location that does not share the same disaster threat.
+Cloud storage of backup copies is acceptable so long as the storage meets the requirements of this policy.
 Create policies and procedures for backing up records.